Materials: Petrified Wood (agatized & opalized)

 I would like to share what little I know about these two pieces of bright blue agatized wood that I found up on Saddle Mt.

-These image are not color corrected in any way, this is just how they natural look in the direct sun light.
+These images are not color corrected in any way, this is just how they naturally look in the direct sun light.

 Cutting it seems like the next logical step but with no other specimens available to look at I’m very reluctant to do so.